gyulanemeth/bluefox.email/aws-concepts/aws-iam-permissions.md

 ### Can permissions be temporary or conditional?

 Yes, through session policies used with assumed roles and through condition elements in policies.
 Conditions can include time-based restrictions, source IP address requirements, resource tags, and many other attributes.

-### What permission model should I use for different team members?

-AWS recommends using groups for team-based permissions, with users assigned to appropriate groups.
-For temporary elevated access, use role assumption rather than modifying base permissions.
-For DevOps teams, consider combining permission boundaries with broader role permissions.

 ## Related Content